NorthernWidget-Skunkworks/Project-Walrus/README.md

 ### HardMount with plug

-Here we assume that you are using standard AlphaWire cables with waterproof attachments.
-Because of the wire insulation colors available for these cables, **our HardMount devices do NOT match standard wire-color definitions**.
+Here we assume that you are using [standard Alpha Wire cables with waterproof attachments]([Alpha Wire 5004C](https://www.digikey.com/product-detail/en/alpha-wire/5004C-SL001/5004CSL001-ND/484976).
+Because of the wire insulation colors available for these cables and the locations of their attachment points to the [4-pin "HardMount" plug](https://www.digikey.com/product-detail/en/te-connectivity-amp-connectors/1838893-2/A97650-ND/1764165) ([3D model](https://www.traceparts.com/en/product/allied-electronics-automation-m12-panel-mnt-male-4-way?CatalogPath=TRACEPARTS%3ATP09002002001004&Product=10-12012018-106023&PartNumber=1838893-2)), **our HardMount devices do NOT match standard wire-color definitions (or any kind of standard)**.
 Wire-color definitions are:

 | **Color** | **Connection**        |
 |-----------|-----------------------|